Iram-k/AIR_KOC26_CipherSchools/README.md

 # AIR_KOC26_CipherSchools

 Project 10:

-You task is to build a scientific calculator that performs all the below listed functionalities.
+Oue task is to build a scientific calculator that performs all the below listed functionalities.
 1. Add, sub, multiply, divide, and mod (%) operations on entered integer or floating type numbers.
 2. Square root, exponent (power (a, b))
 3. Sine, cosine, and tangent (Trigonometric functions).